Inpher/caddy-consul/README.md

 The configuration on top of the ones from the plugins are the following:
 - `enabled: true`: allows to enable or disable authentication
 - `authentication_domain`: the domain that hosts the authentication portal
-- `default_backend`: the default authentication backend a user is redirected to when he's not authenticated
 - `custom_claims_headers`: a mapping of [caddy-auth-jwt](https://github.com/greenpau/caddy-auth-jwt)'s claims headers
 to your own